Hecamede

 For some, this cup shows Hecamede mixing kykeon for Nestor.
 Tondo of an Attic red-figure cup, ca. 490 BC.
 From Vulci.

 In the Iliad, Hecamede (Ancient Greek: Ἑκαμήδη), daughter of Arsinoos, was captured from the isle of Tenedos and given as captive to King Nestor.
-In her most prolonged mention, she serves Pramnian wine, a medicinal drink, to Nestor and Machaon.
+In her most prolonged mention, she serves Kykeon made from Pramnian wine, a medicinal drink, to Nestor and Machaon.